 Our staff member leads her through the identification process.
 Asking her to describe the color texture and referred her to the website getsmartaboutdrugs.gov/drugs.
 This government was created for parents for this specific situation.
 To help them get smart about drugs and to help them answer the all too common question, what does heroin look like?
 The website goes beyond heroin and shows examples of all types of drugs ranging from ecstasy to cocaine and flakka.
 Many parents have found the information on this site extremely helpful in identifying strange substances found in their home and answering the question, what does heroin look like?

 What Does Heroin Look Like and What to Do with It?

-In most cases heroin comes in the form of a white or brown powder.
+In most cases, heroin comes in the form of a white or brown powder.
 It can also be seen as a black and sticky substance called “black tar heroin.”
-Heroin is also called street names such as: Smack, Chiva, Thunder, Big H and Hell Dust.
+Heroin is also called street names such as Smack, Chiva, Thunder, Big H, and Hell Dust.
 Heroin is always cut with other drugs or substances like sugar or the powdered form of milk.
-This is where the biggest problem arises because the addict is unaware how much actual heroin is being used, making the chance of overdose likely.
+This is where the biggest problem arises because the addict is unaware of how much actual heroin is being used, making the chance of overdose likely.
 Forms of paraphernalia used to get high off heroin include needles, glass or metal pipes, spoons and straw or tubes.
 If you find any of these items or anything that looks like it could be heroin you should call one of the many drug rehabs immediately and ask to speak to a staff member.
-They will help you assess the situation and the next coarse of action.
-Many times, once we have answered the question of what does heroin look like, we will tell the parent to throw the drugs away.
+They will help you assess the situation and the next course of action.
+Many times, once we have answered the question of what heroin looks like, we will tell the parent to throw the drugs away.
 Keeping them in the house will only tempt the addict.
 Other times we may instruct you to take the drugs to the police but each situation is different.

-If you feel you or someone in the home may be in danger DO NOT call a one of the drug rehabs, call 9-1-1.
+If you feel you or someone in the home may be in danger DO NOT call one of the drug rehabs, call 9-1-1.